-Statistics are always published at 9:00 a.m. at the day announced in the release calendar.
+Statistics are always published at 8:00 a.m. at the day announced in the release calendar.
 No one outside of Statistics Denmark can access the statistics before they are published.
-Theme publications etc. may be published at other times of the day.
-The National Statistician can decide that such publications may be released before their official publication time, e.g. to the media and other stakeholders.

 8.4 News release

 Statistic Denmarks website on social costs includes information on this statistic: ESSPROS emneside.